anilvsajith/Dineout/readme.rst

 Acknowledgement
 ***************

-The Dineout team would like to thank mini project in charge Ahammed Siraj K K for giving us an opportunity to do this project.
+The Dineout team would like to thank our mini project in charge Ahammed Siraj K K for giving us an opportunity to do this project.
 We would also like to thank our guide Nimi Prakash P for giving us proper guidance during each phase of the project.We also thank Sajeena Shaji for her immense support and guidance.